Aayusi/C2C/README.md

 ## TRUSS ISSUES

+### Objective:
-### Objective: To make more relible and cost effective truss bridge designs, reducing
+To make more reliable and cost effective truss bridge designs, reducing the manual design iterations and their